Greg S. Labate

 Areas of Practice

-Mr. Labate specializes in labor and employment law, and represents employers only in a wide range of industries throughout California and the United States.
-He provides general advice to employers relating to labor and employment issues, and has extensive experience in defending employers against claims of discrimination, harassment, retaliation, wrongful termination, defamation, invasion of privacy, workplace violence, overtime, and other related matters.
-Mr. Labate is a trial attorney who has had great success defending his clients in court.
-Mr. Labate has also defended employers in numerous wage and hour class actions, with a special emphasis on class actions in the mortgage, restaurant, retail, and manufacturing industries.
-He regularly uses alternative dispute resolution techniques, such as mediation and arbitration, to resolve employment disputes and litigation.
+Greg represents employers in a wide range of industries.
+He provides general advice to employers relating to labor and employment issues, and has extensive experience in defending employers against claims of discrimination, harassment, retaliation, wrongful termination, defamation, invasion of privacy, workplace violence, wages, and other related matters.
+Greg has also defended employers in numerous wage and hour class actions, with a special emphasis on class actions in the mortgage, restaurant, retail, and manufacturing industries.
+He is a trial attorney who has had great success defending his clients in court and in arbitration.

 Representative Clients